Intellectual Property (IP) LITIGATION CASES

 Verify Him, LLC vs. Jessica Lanning – Trademark Opposition TTAB Proceeding 91252600.

-In 2019 Brandon Leavitt successfully opposed the registration of a standard character mark on the grounds that it would result in a strong likelihood of confusion among consumers pertaining to the applicant’s mark and his client’s registered mark.
-The matter proceeded before the Trademark Trial and Appeal Board, where Mr. Leavitt ultimately proved that the Plaintiff’s applied-for mark was unregistrable, the TTAB finding that he had proved that his client was entitled to a statutory cause of action, priority, and likelihood of confusion by a preponderance of the evidence.
+In 2019, Brandon Leavitt successfully opposed the registration of a standard character mark on the grounds that it would result in a strong likelihood of confusion among consumers pertaining to the applicant’s mark and his client’s registered mark.
+The matter proceeded before the Trademark Trial and Appeal Board, where Mr. Leavitt ultimately proved that the Plaintiff’s applied-for mark was unregistrable, with the TTAB finding that he had proved that his client was entitled to a statutory cause of action, priority, and likelihood of confusion by a preponderance of the evidence.

 To learn more about Mr. Leavitt’s winning argument in Verify Him, LLC vs. Jessica Lanning, Trademark Opposition TTAB Proceeding 91252600, read his Final Brief to the Court, or read the Board’s Final Ruling agreeing with Mr. Leavitt’s arguments on all essential grounds.